Towards the Worst-case Robustness of Large Language Models: Limitations

-\textbf{Limitation 1: White-box evaluation against stochastic attacks.} Our \textit{I$^2$-GCG} method can only accurately evaluate the robustness of non-stochastic defenses.
+Our \textit{I$^2$-GCG} method can only accurately evaluate the robustness of non-stochastic defenses.
 For stochastic defenses that induce a large amount of randomness, the optimization of \textit{I$^2$-GCG} is interfered with and cannot converge to a stable solution within a short time (at least within 1000 steps).